zeinabyazdani/Trustworthy-AI-Mini-Projects/Robustness/README.md

 !pip install --no-deps -r requirements.txt

 ### 4. Add to Python Path
-Add the project to the Python path: import sys sys.path.append("/kaggle/working/Trustworthy-AI-Mini-Projects/Robustness")
+import sys
+sys.path.append("/kaggle/working/Trustworthy-AI-Mini-Projects/Robustness")

 ### 5. Run the Code
-Import and run the main script: from scripts import main
+from scripts import main
 ```